bmwas/AIGVE_Tool/README.md

   # Docs: http://localhost:2200/docs
   ```

-- Run the client (GPU by default):
+- Run the client (automatically computes CD-FVD with both models):
   ```bash
   python scripts/call_aigve_api.py
   ```
+  **Note**: No need to specify `--use-cdfvd` anymore - CD-FVD is computed by default!

 <!-- CPU-only client mode is not supported by the default server container. -->